klaytn/klaytn-pre-cypress-setup-workshop/content/20_Klaytn_Configuration/20_Configuration.md

 $ mkdir -p /var/kcnd/data
 {{< /highlight >}}
 {{< highlight html >}}
-$ mkdir -p /var/kcnd/log
+$ mkdir -p /var/kcnd/logs
 {{< /highlight >}}
 >##### 2) PN
 {{< highlight html >}}
 $ mkdir -p /var/kpnd/data
 {{< /highlight >}}
 {{< highlight html >}}
-$ mkdir -p /var/kpnd/log
+$ mkdir -p /var/kpnd/logs
 {{< /highlight >}}
 {{< line_break >}}

-### 2. Install Node key
+### 2. Install Node key - nodekey is your Private key what you generate with Klay Tool

 In order to operate a node, a `nodekey` is required.
 The KCN(KPN) binary will create a new one for you if you do not have it. {{< line_break >}}
 If you have one, you need to put your `nodekey` into the  `data` directory.

 {{< highlight html >}}
-$ mkdir -p /var/kcnd/data/nodekey
+$ vi /var/kcnd/data/nodekey
 {{< /highlight >}}
 {{< highlight html >}}
 $ cp nodekey /var/kcnd/data